Skip To Content

 Elective credits may also be filled by other appropriate courses such as

-1. upper level biology courses (300 or higher) at other AUC institutions;
+1. Upper level biology courses (300 or higher) at other AUC institutions;

-2. up to 4 hours of coursework in other disciplines relevant to biology training (examples might include History of Medicine, Biostatistics, Biomedical Ethics, Epidemiology, etc.);
+2. Up to 4 hours of coursework in other disciplines relevant to biology training (examples might include History of Medicine, Biostatistics, Biomedical Ethics, Epidemiology, etc.);

-3. up to 4 hours of elective credit through independent research, BIO 487, with approval of a faculty supervisor and the department chair.
+3. Up to 4 hours of elective credit through independent research, BIO 487, with approval of a faculty supervisor and the department chair.

 All biology electives taken outside of the biology department or at AUC institutions must receive prior approval from the department chair.